XDGFX/udemy_javascript/README.md

 a = a ??
 1; // 1
 ```

-This can also be used when accessing properties of an object.
-Sometimes a
+A similar operator can also be used when accessing properties of an object.
-sub-property will not be available, and will return `undefined`.
+Sometimes a sub-property will not be available, and will return `undefined`.

 ```javascript
 const obj = {